vchinnipilli/kubestriker/README.md

 ### Clone the repo and install

 To install this tool or clone and run this application, you'll need [Git](https://git-scm.com), [python3](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/)  installed on your computer.
+It is advised you install this tool in [virtual environment](https://virtualenv.pypa.io/en/latest/installation.html)

 From your command line:

 ```bash